-ALVANLEY PRIMARY SCHOOL & MANLEY VILLAGE SCHOOL
+ALVANLEY AND MANLEY VILLAGE SCHOOL

 General Data Protection Regulation GDPR

 Privacy Notice for Families

 We aim to provide the very best education for every child within our care which for us means that we want the children to achieve to the best of their ability, to be happy, confident members of their school and to develop a love of learning.
 We believe that children achieve their best when they are joyful learners, and only through recognising and nurturing their individual strengths and talents can a love of learning grow.
 Both schools are busy, happy places with wonderful learning opportunities for the children.